 - Attention to detail, with a commitment to accurate, high-quality work

 - Ability to work strategically and collaboratively with colleagues

-Visit the UH Libraries Employment page for more information: http://libraries.uh.edu/about/employment/.
-Potential applicants seeking further information should contact Christina Gola, Director of Recruitment and Organizational Learning, at 713-743-9761 or firstname.lastname@example.org.
+Application Deadline: Applications will be accepted until the position is filled.
+Applications should be submitted at https://uhs.taleo.net/careersection/ex2_uhf/jobdetail.ftl?job=LIB000081.
+Visit UH Libraries Employment page for more information https://libraries.uh.edu/about/employment/.
+Potential applicants seeking further information should contact Christina Gola, Associate Dean for Organizational Development, Learning, and Talent at 713-743-9761 or firstname.lastname@example.org.

 Library Information: UH Libraries is a member of the Association of Research Libraries, the Greater Western Library Alliance, HathiTrust, the Council on Library and Information Resources, the Digital Library Federation, and the Texas Digital Library.
 The campus libraries provide access to over 3.1 million volumes.
 The University Libraries’ total staff is 160 FTE, including 62 professionals.
-Additional information about UH Libraries is available at: http://libraries.uh.edu.
+Additional information about UH Libraries is available at: https://libraries.uh.edu.

 Appointment to this position is contingent on the results of a completed criminal history records investigation.